-Welcome to English at Villanova University!
+Welcome to the English Department at Villanova University!

 - Internship at Sports Illustrated.
-The English department and Sports Illustrated have a special partnership by which one or two English majors each semester will have the opportunity to work in New York for Sports Illustrated, in a paid internship position that also earns you 12 credits.
-Applications for fall 2013 are due on Wednesday, April 10.
+The English department and Sports Illustrated have a special partnership by which one or two English majors each semester work in New York for SI, in a paid internship position that also earns you 12 credits.
+Applications for spring 2014 will be due in early November.

 - Faculty Book Award.
 Prof. Hugh Ormsby-Lennon's book Hey Presto!: Swift and the Quacks has been selected by Choice magazine as a 2012 Outstanding Academic Title.

 - New Faculty Book.
 Prof. Alice Dailey's book The English Martyr from Reformation to Revolution was recently published by the University of Notre Dame Press.

 - Fellowship in California.
 Prof. Megan Quigley has returned from a fellowship at the Huntington Library in San Marino, CA.